GSA/piv-guides/Template-2.md

   3. Change the **title** and **permalink** at the top, left-hand-side of the file where you see **---**.
   > The **permalink** should be a short version of the new file name (for example, **template** for **Guidance Document Template**).
 The **title** should be what you want to appear at the top of the website page, and the **permalink** text should be in the format: **/mypage/**, instead of mypage.md.

+This template explains:

-This template explains how to use this template and suggested formats.
+  1. _how to use this template_
+  2. A basic outline for a guidance document.
+  3. A few basic tips on style and writing.
+  4. A Markdown style sheet.
+(All GitHub pages use Markdown formatting to create text.)

+The following is an outline you can use as a starting point.

 <!--- For example, this code denotes a comment, and information written inside of it will not appear on the website but can be used as a reference for others viewing the file. -->